ARU 541: CREATING PATHWAYS WITH THE DINNER PARTY

 July 13 – 18, 2014

-KUTZTOWN UNIVERSITY, in partnership with The National Art Education Association and Through the Flower, a nonprofit feminist art organization founded by Judy Chicago, is pleased to offer: “An Invitation to the Dinner Party.”
-Join artist Judy Chicago and members of The Dinner Party Curriculum Team to explore and experience the rich content of the iconic artwork, The Dinner Party, now permanently installed at the Brooklyn Museum.
-Engage in inquiry-based activities to deepen understanding of The Dinner Party while exploring ideas, activities and lessons for use in K-12 teaching.
-Join Judy Chicago for a private viewing of The Dinner Party on site at the Elizabeth A. Sackler Center for Feminist Art at The Brooklyn Museum.
+KUTZTOWN UNIVERSITY, in partnership with The National Art Education Association and Through the Flower, a nonprofit feminist art organization founded by Judy Chicago, is pleased to offer: “Creating Pathways With The Dinner Party.”
+Join members of Judy Chicago’s The Dinner Party Curriculum Team to explore and experience the rich content of the iconic artwork, The Dinner Party, now permanently installed at the Brooklyn Museum.
+Engage in inquiry-based activities to deepen understanding of The Dinner Party while exploring ideas, activities and integrated lessons for use in K-12 teaching.
+Join us for a viewing of The Dinner Party on site at the Elizabeth A. Sackler Center for Feminist Art at The Brooklyn Museum.

 Marilyn Stewart, Ph.D., The Dinner Party Curriculum Project Director, is a Professor of Art Education at KU, co-author of the textbook program, Explorations in Art, co-author of Rethinking Curriculum in Art, author of Thinking Through Aesthetics, and editor of the Art Education in Practice series.
 A frequent keynote speaker and consultant in national curriculum projects, she has conducted over 200 extended institutes, seminars, or in-service days in over 25 states.
 Dr. Stewart is the recipient of several honors in her field, and was named by the National Art Education Association as the 2011 National Art Educator of the Year.